Clean Energy Challenge

 Note: Participating in the Clean Energy Challenge or collaborating with other participating entities do not imply an exclusive collaboration or partnership, nor endorsement or promotion of, or preference for, any other entity or its products or services.
 Communications from other entities on the Clean Energy Challenge and views expressed therein do not necessarily reflect each other’s views, nor that of UNHCR or the United Nations.

-- On 3 June 2021, a high-level event was taking place in Geneva, bringing together governments, businesses and aid organizations to discuss ways of supporting clean energy solutions for refugees and host communities.
+- On 3 June 2021, a high-level event took place in Geneva, bringing together governments, businesses and aid organizations to discuss ways of supporting clean energy solutions for refugees and host communities.

 Click here to watch the recording of the event on YouTube.